jiripavlicek/docker-phpunit/readme.md

 * edit code in files/src/

 ## How to run tests

-* on docker terminal you can run tests by typing `phpunit`
+on docker machine terminal you can run tests by typing

+ phpunit